 - Petty Offenses

-Misdemeanor charges can range from assault 3 (a Class 1 misdemeanor) to telephone harassment (a Class 2 misdemeanor) to driving under the influence (an unclassified misdemeanor).
+Misdemeanor charges can range from assault 3 (a Class 1 misdemeanor) to telephone harassment (a Class 2 misdemeanor) to drive under the influence (an unclassified misdemeanor).
 While misdemeanors are not typically serious crimes like felonies, they can and do have real effects on people’s lives.

-Classes of Misdemeanors in Colorado
+Classes of Misdemeanors in Colorado Springs

 As of March 1, 2022, Colorado’s Sentencing Reform Act (Senate Bill 21-271) went into effect.
 The Act overhauled the sentencing provisions related to misdemeanors and petty offenses, eliminated redundant offenses, and reclassified others.
 Prior to March 1, there were 3 classifications for misdemeanors and 2 classifications for petty offenses; the new law reduced the misdemeanor classifications to 2, reduced petty offenses to one classification, and added a new classification of civil infraction.

 Misdemeanor crimes are divided into two classes, 1 and 2, depending on the seriousness of the crime.
-A defendant will face different penalties depending on whether they are charges with a Class 1 or Class 2 misdemeanor.
+A defendant will face different penalties depending on whether they are charged with a Class 1 or Class 2 misdemeanor.
 Keep in mind that drug and traffic misdemeanors are treated differently than Class 1 and 2 misdemeanors and as such, are subject to specific penalties as set out in the various statutes.

 Class 1 Misdemeanors